38 - The Financial Keystone

 Your 3-Step Implementation Plan

-2. Set a Non-Negotiable Date: Put a recurring monthly reminder in your calendar for the "Net Worth Day."
+Put a recurring monthly reminder in your calendar for the "Net Worth Day."
 Treat this 15-minute appointment with the same respect as a meeting with your CEO.
+The first of the month works well, or the day after you receive all your monthly statements.

-3. Focus on the Trend, Not the Fluctuation: The market will go up and down.
+The market will go up and down.
 Your number will sometimes dip.
 Ignore the noise.
 Your goal is to ensure the long-term trend is moving up and to the right.
+Celebrate the monthly progress, and don't panic when the market inevitably corrects.

 Stop Making Resolutions.
 Start Laying a Keystone.